Lynn University is carefully monitoring Tropical Storm Erika and any impact it may have on Welcome Weekend and the start of classes. More information.

 - Ph.D., Florida Atlantic University

-Teaching is both an honor and a great responsibility, and Robert Watson feels he could not imagine doing anything else for a living.
-He believes students learn best when the experience is both fun and collaborative, and thus he has never been shy about sharing my passion for politics, history and community service with his students or requiring active participation in the classroom.
+Teaching is both an honor and a great responsibility.
+Watson believes students learn best when the experience is both fun and collaborative, and thus he has never been shy about sharing his passion for politics, history and community service with his students or requiring active participation in the classroom.
 After all, he believes that if one instills in students the joy of learning and a hunger for discovery, they will teach themselves for a lifetime, and the journey will make them better citizens, neighbors, consumers and family members.
 There are essentially four facets that define Watson's approach to teaching: (1) to provide students with a conceptual framework for understanding the topic at hand; (2) to ask students to seek out the lessons of history and interrelationships that impact most public issues and problems; (3) to stress critical thinking through role-playing, debate and lively class discussions; and (4) to compliment lectures and readings with experiential and community-based learning activities.

 - American politics and government